QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 * linear transition rules for the state vector

-These specifications simplify calculations and allow us to give a simple example that illustrates basic  forces
+These specifications simplify calculations and allow us to give a simple example that illustrates basic  forces.

-This lecture is based on ideas described in chapter 15 of  :cite:`HansenSargent2008` and in :doc:`Markov perfect equilibrium<markov_perf>` and :doc:`Robustness<robustness>`
+This lecture is based on ideas described in chapter 15 of  :cite:`HansenSargent2008` and in :doc:`Markov perfect equilibrium<markov_perf>` and :doc:`Robustness<robustness>`.

 Basic Setup
 ------------

-Decisions of two agents affect the motion of a  state vector that appears as an argument of   payoff functions of both agents
+Decisions of two agents affect the motion of a  state vector that appears as an argument of   payoff functions of both agents.

-As described in :doc:`Markov perfect equilibrium<markov_perf>`, when decision-makers have no concerns about the robustness of their decision rules to misspecifications of the state dynamics, a Markov perfect equilibrium  can be computed via backward recursion  on  two sets of equations
+As described in :doc:`Markov perfect equilibrium<markov_perf>`, when decision-makers have no concerns about the robustness of their decision rules to misspecifications of the state dynamics, a Markov perfect equilibrium  can be computed via backward recursion  on  two sets of equations.

- * a pair of Bellman equations, one for each agent
+ * a pair of Bellman equations, one for each agent.

  * a pair of equations that express linear decision rules for each agent as functions of that agent's  continuation value function as well as parameters of preferences and state transition matrices

-This lecture shows how  a similar equilibrium concept and similar computational  procedures apply when we impute concerns about robustness to both decision-makers
+This lecture shows how  a similar equilibrium concept and similar computational  procedures apply when we impute concerns about robustness to both decision-makers.

-A Markov perfect equilibrium with robust agents will be characterized by
+A Markov perfect equilibrium with robust agents will be characterized by.

- * a pair of Bellman equations, one for each agent
+ * a pair of Bellman equations, one for each agent.

  * a pair of equations that express linear decision rules for each agent as functions of that agent's  continuation value function as well as parameters of preferences and state transition matrices